Team2556/RobotPythonTraining/README.md

          ```
      - **`/tests/`:** Unit tests for each component and subsystem.
 Encourage test-driven development (TDD) where feasible.

-   - **`/scripts/`:**
-     - Utility scripts for common tasks (e.g., deploying code to the robot, running simulations).

-   - **`/resources/`:**
-     - Diagrams, flowcharts, and other non-code assets that are useful for understanding the robot's design and function.

 #### **Version Control Practices:**

 - **Branches:**
   - **`main` Branch:**
-    - The stable branch that contains tested and competition-ready code.
+    - The stable branch that contains training resources ready for a new user to branch from and start from the ground up.
-  - **`dev` Branch:**
+  - **`your_name_here` Branch:**
-    - The branch where active development happens.
-All features and changes are merged here first.
+    - Branches named after the students where active training happens.
+All features and changes are merged here.
-  - **Feature Branches:**
+  - **Colab Branches:**
-    - Create separate branches for new features, e.g., `feature/drivetrain-improvements`.
-Once a feature is complete, it should be merged into `dev` after code review.
+    - Create separate branches for experimenting with collaboration.

 - **Pull Requests (PRs):**
-  - Require team members to create PRs when merging code from feature branches to `dev` or `dev` to `main`.
+  - Require team members to create PRs when merging code in the feature branches.
   - Use PRs for code reviews, where other team members can comment and suggest improvements.

 - **Issues and Tasks:**
   - Use GitHub Issues to track bugs, feature requests, and tasks.
-Label them accordingly (e.g., `bug`, `enhancement`, `documentation`).
+Label them accordingly (e.g., `bug`, `enhancement`, `documentation`). # [] TODO: update
   - Assign team members to issues based on their skills and areas they want to develop.

 # Other Resources